Mabel-Canton edges out Lyle-Pacelli football team - Austin Daily Herald

 The Lyle-Pacelli football team lost its season opener to Mabel-Canton 16-6 in Lyle Friday.

-Jake Truckenmiller threw a 15-yard touchdown pass to Hunter Bauer with 13 seconds left in the game to help LP avoid the shutout.
+Jake Truckenmiller threw a 15-yard touchdown pass to Hunter Bauer with 13 seconds left in the game to help L-P avoid the shutout.

 LP STATS